nais/doc/security/auth/maskinporten.md

 ## Abstract

-Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol, and the use of JWT bearer grants and inspired by [Google's System Accounts].
+Maskinporten is a service that offers a simple API security model based on the OAuth2 protocol, and the use of JWT bearer grants.
+A Concept inspired by [Google's System Accounts].

 Maskinporten allows API providers to define access to their APIs, modeled as scopes, based on the consumer's organization number.